 Prior to joining MTI, Dr. Nixon spent 12 years as faculty in the Department of Urban & Regional Planning at San José State University (SJSU), where she held positions as Graduate Advisor, Associate Chair, and Department Chair, where she was responsible for long-term strategic and financial planning, accreditation, and teaching appointments for graduate and undergraduate programs.
 For her outstanding contributions and commitment to students, Dr. Nixon has been recognized with numerous awards and commendations, including Advisor of the Year in 2015, Outstanding Advisor Award in 2009, and both the Award for Academic Excellence and the Award for Planning Achievement by the American Planning Association 2008.
 Dr. Nixon also served on many departmental and university committees, including those for research, scholarship, and retention/tenure/promotion.

 In her commitment to advancing transportation issues and supporting her community, Dr. Nixon has served a variety of roles at colleges, universities, and professional associations.
 Since 2018, she has served as Director of the Research and Education Division, of the American Road & Transportation Builders’ Association.
 Additionally, she has served as an appointed member of National Cooperative Highway Research Program and Transit Cooperative Research Program research review panels, served as chair of the Area E Advisory Planning Commission in the Cowichan Valley Regional District from 2019-2022, and is an elected member of the California Planning Foundation.

 A strong proponent of advancing women in academia, research, and transportation, Dr. Nixon regularly advocates for women’s interests in her professional service roles.
-She served as Vice President of the Faculty Women’s Interest Group (FWIG) of the Association of Collegiate Schools of Planning from 2013-2015 and currently serves as a member of the Transportation Research Board AME20 Committee on Women and Gender in Transportation.
+She served as Vice President of the Faculty Women’s Interest Group (FWIG) of the Association of Collegiate Schools of Planning from 2013-2015 and currently serves as chair of the Transportation Research Board AME20 Standing Committee on Women and Gender in Transportation.